contentful/slash-developers/docs/javascript/tutorials/create-expressjs-app-using-contentful.md

 - A [Heroku][1] account
 - [Heroku CLI][14] installed
 - [Node.js] [2] 6.2.1 installed
-- Npm 3.10.7 which should be installed with Nodejs
+- Npm 3.10.7 which should be installed with `Node.js`
 - [Git][12] installed
 - Basic Command Line Interface knowledge